noirbizarre/flask-restplus/doc/syntaxic_sugar.rst

 ----------------------------------------------------

-The ``@api.errorhandler()`` decorator allows you to register a specific handler for a given exception, in the same maner than you can do with Flask/Blueprint ``@errorhandler`` decorator.
+The ``@api.errorhandler()`` decorator allows you to register a specific handler for a given exception, in the same manner that you can do with Flask/Blueprint ``@errorhandler`` decorator.

 .. code-block:: python